'an outstanding school' Ofsted 2013

 In Year 1, our aim is to ensure that your child sight reads with confidence, enjoyment and understanding.
 Your child’s reading is assessed regularly to ensure that they are reading at an appropriate level to their ability.
 We have a Guided Reading session every day in class which will help the children to develop their comprehension skills and expression.
 Please do listen to your child read every night and encourage them to read other books and reading material other than in the school reading scheme.
 To begin with, we ask that the children change their books on a Monday and take 3 books home to be returned the following Monday.
 Mrs Lyons and Mrs Mills will be in charge of monitoring and changing their books.
 Please communicate anything of note about your child’s reading in their reading record.

 REASONS TO CELEBRATE

-Please ensure that if you provide your child with a snack for breaktime or before an after school club, that it is healthy.
+Please ensure that if you provide your child with a snack for before an after school club, that it is healthy.
 We are a healthy school and wish to promote this at all times of the day.
 Snacks should be raw fruit and vegetables.